Nexdata-AI/10-Categories-8085-Groups-of-Urban-Refined-Management-Data/README.md

 ## Annotation content
 the urban refined management categories in the images were annotated with rectangular bounding boxes
 ## Accuracy rata
-the error bound of each vertex of quadrilateral bounding box is within 3 pixels, which is a qualified
+the error bound of each vertex of quadrilateral bounding box is within 3 pixels, which is a qualified annotation, the accuracy of bounding boxes is not less than 95%; the accuracy of label annotation is not less than 95%
 # Licensing Information
 Commercial License